top of page

 Regardless of the injury's severity, it's crucial to follow the RICE (rest, ice, compression, and elevation) procedure at the onset of a meniscus tear, and here's why:

 • Rest - Limit stress on the knee to prevent further damage.
-If needed, use crutches and a neoprene brace to keep the knee locked in extension.
+Use crutches and a neoprene brace to keep the knee locked in extension if needed.
 Resting allows the injured area to begin the healing process.

 • Ice – Applying ice to the knee for 20-30 minutes every 2-3 hours helps reduce swelling and inflammation.
 Cold therapy constricts blood vessels, minimizing pain and discomfort.

-• Compression - Using an elastic tensor bandage on your knee helps reduce swelling by limiting fluid accumulation in the injured area.
+• Compression - An elastic tensor bandage on your knee helps reduce swelling by limiting fluid accumulation in the injured area.
 It can be used in conjunction with ice for added benefits.

-• Elevation - Elevating your knee aids in decreasing swelling by promoting blood flow back to the heart.
+• Elevation—Elevating your knee helps decrease swelling by promoting blood flow back to the heart.
 Place your knee on a blanket or pillow to keep it elevated and supported.

 Clarifying the Meaning of Rest

-Depending on the injury's severity, complete recovery may necessitate resting your knee for several weeks.
+Depending on the severity of the injury, complete recovery may necessitate resting your knee for several weeks.
 Initially, you should avoid activities that involve knee flexion.
 Flexing the knee generates tension in the popliteus and semimembranosus muscles, which are connected to the meniscus, increasing stress in the area.

-Clinical Tip: By keeping the injured knee in a locked position, fully extended, you can reduce about 50% of the compressive load on the knee.
+Clinical Tip: By keeping the injured knee locked and fully extended, you can reduce about 50% of the compressive load on the knee.

 Resting the injured leg does NOT mean abstaining from all physical activities.
 Here's why:

-• Exercising the non-injured leg's lower extremity helps maintain overall muscle mass in the injured leg.
-This prevents muscle atrophy in the injured limb.
+• Exercising the lower extremity of the non-injured leg helps maintain overall muscle mass in the injured leg, preventing muscle atrophy in that limb.

 • Working out the opposite leg leads to neurological crossover, which aids in maintaining muscle strength on the injured side without causing further damage.